I AM A ZEBRA

 better attention; active and closer listening; intuitively attuned; more observant of all elements of communication (tone, body language etc); more mindful and reflective; more curiosity.

-[listed reflections from IAMAZEBRA post event commentary and across medical humanities literature]
+[listed reflections from IAMAZEBRA post event commentary and across medical education and medical humanities literature]

 Speaking Skills